thisisandreeeee/YCombinator-JobHunter/README.md

 # Job Hunter
 In the spring of 2016, I was looking for a one-year internship in Silicon Valley as a data science intern.
-The job search was long, arduous, and time-consuming as well.
+The job search was long, arduous, and time-consuming.
 Little did I know I'd end up spending even more time writing a script trying to save a _little_ time.
-I'm making this script available if anyone would like to adapt it for their own purposes.
+I'm making this script available to anyone wanting to adapt it for their own purposes.

 ### Setup
 For the script to work you will need a [crunchbase API key](), as well as a gmail account.
 Then, create a file called `config.py` with the following format: